Lawrenco/Sound-and-Image-Processing-Portfolio/README.md

 ![](https://github.com/Lawrenco/Sound-and-Image-Processing-Portfolio/blob/master/AudioReactive.png)

 # Breathing shapes:
-I wanted to create a sketch where it looks like the shapes have an own breathing system.
+I wanted to create a sketch where it looks like the shapes are breathing.
 By clicking the mouse, you can generate a new piece of art! https://editor.p5js.org/Lawrenco/present/g01bpAJjW